tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 sufficient for a small isolated project and running batch sampling jobs but production environments will probably want to create custom service accounts.

-Default application credentials can be aquired by running:
+Default application credentials can be acquired by running:

 ```shell
 gcloud auth application-default login